Vatican II's Document on Religious Liberty in Light of the defined traditions of the Church

 APOSTOLIC BRIEF ‘IN SPIRITU SANCTO' FOR THE CLOSING OF THE COUNCIL

-December 8, 1965, key excerpts of the closing document of Vatican Council II promulgated by Paul VI, and read at the closing ceremonies by Archbishop Pericle Felici, general secretary of the council:
+On December 8, 1965, key excerpts of the closing document of Vatican Council II, promulgated by Paul VI, were read at the closing ceremonies by Archbishop Pericle Felici, general secretary of the council:

 We decided moreover that all that has been established synodally is to be religiously observed by all the faithful, for the glory of God and the dignity of the Church and for the tranquility and peace of all men.
 We have approved and established these things, decreeing that the present letters are and remain stable and valid, and are to have legal effectiveness, . . . and so that, as it be judged and described, all efforts contrary to these things by whomever or whatever authority, knowingly or in ignorance be invalid and worthless from now on.